Sam Corne: Club career

 Corne started his career at Welling United in 2013, and moved to Braintree in 2016.
-After a season, he moved to Greenwich Borough, and then on to [Ashford United F.C.|Ashford United], where he scored 21 goals in 40 games.
+After a season, he moved to Greenwich Borough, and then on to Ashford United, where he scored 21 goals in 40 games.

 In July 2019 he joined National League club Maidstone United on a free transfer.
 He was a member of the Maidstone side which gained promotion back to the National League at the end of the 2021–22 season, though The Stones would drop back down at the end of the following campaign.

 During the 2023–24 season, Corne played a key part in Maidstone United's FA Cup run to the fifth round, which included wins against League opposition in Barrow and Stevenage.
 Corne scored the winning goal in Maidstone's 2–1 victory over Ipswich Town at Portman Road, meaning the club were the first from outside the top five divisions to reach the fifth round since Blyth Spartans in 1977–78.
 Maidstone lost their fifth round tie 5–0 away to Coventry City.